chipmunk1101/MySql-Export-Python/README.md

 If you are a Django-Mysql user you know the pain of using South to migrate.
 This program exports MySql a database based on the dependency of the tables within the database.
 You can just dump the database and import back without pain after syncdb(for django)

+Even if you are not a django user you can still use this script to export the mysql accurately based on your database dependiencies

 Requirements
 ===================